 Induced draught cooling tower

-In an induced draught cooling tower, as shown in below figure.
+In an induced draught cooling tower, as shown in the below figure.
 The circulation of air is provided by means of fans placed at the top of the tower.

 Induced Draft Cooling Tower – Counter Current Flow type